NotAShelf/nyx/README.md

 ## High Level Overview

-This is a high level overview of this monorepo, containing configurations for **all** of my machines that are running, or have ran, NixOS at some point in time.
+This is a high level overview of this monorepo, containing configurations for **all** of my machines that are currently running NixOS, or have ran NixOS at some point in time.
 You will find below a list of my hosts and their specifications, accompanied by a somewhat maintained list of features of this configuration and my design considerations.

 ### Disclaimer